 1. This test can either be performed outside using live signals from GNSS satellites or can be performed in an enclosed test chamber using a GNSS simulator at the discretion of the beacon manufacturer and test facility.
-2. Either run the procedure as defined in B.14.2.4.2 for the Open Air Test parts 1, 3, 4 and 6 or the GNSS Simulator Test parts 1, 3, 4, 5, 6 and 8, but in each case for a period of 100 minutes.
-3. If using the open air test method then the beacon and all the logging equipment must be placed in a moving vehicle travelling at a rate such that over a 30 second period of time the position has changed by at least 70 metres from what it was 30 seconds previously (e.g.

-travelling in a straight line at 8.4 kph (5.2 mph) would achieve this requirement).
+2. Either run the procedure as defined in B.14.2.4.2 for the open-air test parts 1, 3, 4 and 6 or the GNSS Simulator Test parts 1, 3, 4, 5, 6 and 8, but in each case for a period of 100 minutes.
+3. If using the open air test method then the beacon and all the logging equipment must be placed in a moving vehicle travelling at a rate such that over a 30 second period of time the position has changed by at least 70 metres from what it was 30 seconds previously (e.g. travelling in a straight line at 8.4 kph (5.2 mph) would achieve this requirement).
 Note that the maximum change in location over any 30 second period should not exceed 500 metres every 30 seconds (i.e. 60 kph (37.3 mph)).
 4. If using a GNSS Simulator for this test then configure the simulator to replicate a moving beacon travelling in a straight line at a constant speed of between 8.4 kph and 60 kph for the 100 minutes duration of the test.
-5. Record the locations transmitted by the beacon in each burst for the duration of the test and ensure that the location changes in every burst for the first 30 minutes after beacon activation and in accordance with the manufacturers declared GNSS update rate for the remaining 70 minutes of the test.
+5. Record the locations transmitted by the beacon in each burst for the duration of the test and ensure that the location changes in every burst for the first 30 minutes after beacon activation and then changes at least every 15 minutes to which 90 seconds may be added for the GNSS receiver acquisition time or in accordance with the manufacturers declared GNSS update rate if more often for the remaining 70 minutes of the test.
+Note that due to the lack of synchronization between the internal navigation device timing and the timing of transmissions, if transmissions are being used to monitor position updates then there may be up to 2 minutes and 5 seconds between updates.